gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 <br>
-I even went as far as envisaging using [backstroke.us](http://backstroke.us) to monitor/sync `https://github.com/Powershell/PowerShell-Docs` and trigger a travis scraping job on a new commit in order to always have up-to-date documentation.
-But on second though I think that's a bit overboard for a weekeend side project.
+I even went as far as envisaging using [backstroke.us](http://backstroke.us) to monitor/sync `https://github.com/Powershell/PowerShell-Docs` and trigger a travis scraping job on a new commit in order to always have an up-to-date documentation.
+But on second though I think that's a bit overboard for a simple weekend side project.